vaginessa/dns-wiki/System-Applications-to-Block-Allow.md

  **Market Feedback Agent**

- *   If blocked, cannot use Google to submit feedback to app developers when apps crash
+ *   If blocked, cannot use Google to submit feedback to app developers when apps crashes.
  *   Rec: Block if not using the Google Play store, otherwise allow for all connection types except LAN

  **PacProcessor - Proxy Auto-Config (PAC) Processor**